 With the Big Game upon us next Sunday, America is in the throes of one of the biggest gambling binges of the year.
 How can you tell when gambling goes from “a little harmless fun” to a crippling addiction?

-Gambling addiction is no joke and can impact people from all walks of life.
+Gambling addiction is no joke and can impact people from all walks of life (which is why we have treatment centers for gambling addiction).
 Many people think that process addictions -- gambling, eating disorders, sex, shopping, spending, gaming -- are less serious than a substance use disorder.
 However, gambling affects the brain in a similar way as drugs or alcohol, activating the same areas of the brain and giving people a similar high.
 It’s equally as damaging and just as compulsive – especially given the immediate access to gambling through smart phones.
 The consequences can affect families, careers, and lives just as severely.
 Therefore, it’s just as critical to end the shame and stigma associated with gambling and empower families to seek support.

 Many times, I have a patient who is deep into gambling addiction, and the family will insist the patient must be addicted to drugs.
 However, he or she is not using drugs.
 The compulsion to gamble becomes so all-consuming that it mirrors the use of chemical substances.
 Erratic behavior can manifest in a very similar way – lying, staying out late, stealing money.